 haptic/tacit exists to create opportunities to make, show, and explore ambitious modern craft

 haptic/tacit is a collective of six artists, makers, and writers creating a series of thematically-driven exhibitions, events, and publications.
-Each member invites another maker to participate in each iteration, either working collaboratively, in response to one another, or because of their specific take on the subject.
-This approach creates an evolving network of makers, encourages dialogue, and maintains a fresh outlook, creating a new dynamic through each distinct endeavour.
+Each member invites someone new to participate in each iteration, either working collaboratively, in response to one another, or because of their specific take on the subject.
+This approach creates an evolving network, encourages dialogue, and maintains a fresh outlook, creating a new dynamic through each distinct endeavour.

 Making and storytelling are at the core of Laura’s practice; creating unusual objects that inspire and engage the imagination and encourage both fictional and historical stories.